UBC-STAT/stat-545-guidebook/README.md

 | Rashedul      | Tue, Oct  23 | 11:00 - 12:00 | ESB 3174 |
 | Vincenzo | Wed, Oct  24 | 11:00 - 12:00 | ESB 1043 |

 Do you need my permission to enroll or audit in this course?
-There is [probably space available](https://courses.students.ubc.ca/cs/main?pname=subjarea&tname=subjareas&req=5&dept=STAT&course=545A&section=101).
-Come to Vincenzo's September 5 office hour:

-- 11:00-11:30 for those wanting to __enrol__.
-- 11:30-12:00 for those wanting to __audit__.

-You'll probably need the [Change of Registration](https://www.grad.ubc.ca/sites/default/files/forms/change_of_registration.pdf) form.
+[Space is limited](https://courses.students.ubc.ca/cs/main?pname=subjarea&tname=subjareas&req=5&dept=STAT&course=545A&section=101), but I'm happy to sign the [Change of Registration](https://www.grad.ubc.ca/sites/default/files/forms/change_of_registration.pdf) form if there's still room.

 ## Conversation, and Getting Help